Where Do Georgia’s Anti-Russian Protests Leave Breakaway Region Abkhazia?

 In 2008, the situation became even more complicated.
 The five-day war in South Ossetia (Georgia’s second disputed territory) led to the Russian recognition of Abkhazia’s and South Ossetia’s independence.
 Georgia’s refusal to sign a non-use of force agreement with Abkhazia led to the breakaway region agreeing to host the Russian military troops on its territory.

-Abkhazia sees the presence of Russian military bases on its territory as security guarantor against potential Georgian aggression.
+Abkhazia sees the presence of Russian military bases on its territory as a security guarantor against potential Georgian aggression.
 Georgia, on the other hand, considers Russia’s presence as an occupation.

 Post-2008 Georgian-Abkhazian Conflict